 -

-After lunch we head to the Ammo Dump Ponds; they are located just past Gamboa on the way to the Pipeline Road.
+After lunch we head to the Ammo Dump Ponds, which are located just past Gamboa on the way to the Pipeline Road.
 It is the best place to see the elusive White-throated Crake, as well as a host of other waterbirds.
 Rufescent Tiger-Heron, Wattled Jacana, and Purple Gallinule are common, and Least Grebe and American Pygmy-Kingfisher are also resident.
 In this area we also may find Greater Ani, Red-legged Honeycreeper, Whooping Motmot (recent split from Blue-crowned), Southern Lapwing, Anhinga, Yellow-crowned Tyrannulet, Scrub Greenlet, Lesser Kiskadee, Black-bellied Whistling-Duck, Panama, Social & Rusty-margined Flycatchers, and even Olivaceous Piculet!
 Panama birding is excellent here, and you’ll definitely add to your impressive list of birds!

 Dinner and night at CANOPY TOWER.